OctopusDeploy/blog/blog/2021-09/safe-schema-updates-4-loose-coupling-mitigates-tech-problems/index.md

 !include <safe-schema-updates-posts>

-In part 2 of this series I discussed the idea of resilience vs robustness.
-I talked about the value of designing systems where failure is acknowledged, contained and rapidly resolvable.
+In part 2 of this series we discussed the idea of resilience vs robustness.
+We talked about the value of designing systems where failure is acknowledged, contained and rapidly resolvable.

-In part 3 I explore the true meaning of "continuous integration", beyond automated builds.
+In part 3 we explore the true meaning of "continuous integration", beyond automated builds.
 The central idea is to reduce the amount of work in progress and the need for complicated integrations or merges.

-In this post I imagine a software and database architecture that intrinsically supports both the development and maintenance of resilient systems.
+In this post we imagine a software and database architecture that intrinsically supports both the development and maintenance of resilient systems.
 This architecture is also a great enabler of continuous integration, since it significantly reduces the amount of concurrent work on any one component.
 Hence, this architecture naturally results in safer systems that are easier to develop, test, deploy and maintain.

 This post will focus on technical details.
 However, arguably the human and cultural consequences of adopting this architecture are of equal or greater significance.
 I’m going to leave out the human aspects in this post, not because I don’t think they are important, but because I feel they are so fundamental that they deserve their own dedicated post.
 You can look forward to that in part 5.